Perfectly Seamless Tooth Restoration

 Frequently Asked Questions

-Needing a crown after a root canal depends highly on the location of the tooth in the mouth—teeth towards the back of the mouth like molars and premolars are needed more for chewing, and generally require crowns, where incisors or canines which aren’t needed for chewing don’t always require crowns.
+Whether you need a crown after a root canal largely depends on the tooth’s location.
+Teeth at the back of the mouth, like molars and premolars, are crucial for chewing and generally require crowns.
+However, incisors and canines, which aren’t as involved in chewing, may not always need crowns.